-First, I tell my clients that they need to assess what LinkedIn Premium offers over the free membership, and determine whether they need those added features.
+First, you need to assess what LinkedIn Premium offers over the free membership, and determine whether you need those added features.

-As of this writing, there are 4 versions of LinkedIn Premium – Career, Business, Sales Navigator and Recruiter Lite.
+As of this writing, there are 4 versions of LinkedIn Premium – Career, Business, Sales and Hiring.

 The various versions range in price from $30/month to $100/month, and come with varying features.
 Take a look and compare all 4 versions.